Happy Birthday Bill Slayton:Guilford County Coach of the Year 1969(Coach Slayton 89 years old today)

 Then the baseball team from SEG goes all the way to the 3-A Championship Series in the Spring of 1969, and the SEG Falcons win the State Championship….SEG had a pretty solid battery of pitcher Terry Clapp and catcher Jay Terrell…Clapp was (11-0) on the hill for the SEG Falcons in 1969, and Clapp went on to the Baltimore Orioles, in the MLB Draft of 1969….

-Coach Slayton had Clapp, Terrell, Larry Dale Coble, the FBI-man Mr. Causey and many other outstanding SEG Falcons….
+Coach Slayton had Clapp, Terrell, Larry Dale Coble, the FBI-man Mr. Don Causey and many other outstanding SEG Falcons….

 But, ole Coach Slayton is the man that got them there….And can you believe it, that was 51 years ago, and now here today, in 2020, Coach Bill Slayton is now 89 years old…